-Events in Marquette
+Events in Marquette, MI

 Scenic vistas, dancing Northern Lights, and 83 miles of Lake Superior shoreline make Marquette, MI a hidden gem ready to be discovered.
 Home of the NMU Wildcats, the vibrant college town is brimming with youthful energy.
 This good-natured fun inspires Marquette’s community events – and everyone’s invited.

 From sled dog races and the Polar Roll to the Festival of the Angry Bear, Marquette shows its unique flavor through its annual events.

 Pack in the flavor – and fun – at Marquette Blueberry Festival.
 Held each July in Downtown Marquette, Blueberry Festival satisfies your cravings with creative blueberry fare.
 (Blueberry pizza and beer, anyone?)
 Or simply stroll through downtown snacking on mounds of fresh blueberries.

 Fall weather ushers in the U.P Fall Beer Fest in Marquette – along with a selection of 600 craft beers from 80 different Michigan breweries.
 Food from local restaurants and a jam-packed lineup of musicians round out the weekend.